itsoulltd/itsoulltd/README.md

 🎓 &nbsp;I did my graduation in Computer Science and Engineering from the National University of Science and Technology, Islamabad.\
 🌱 &nbsp;I have proven track record of working on software solutions and distributed system for various business domain.\
 💬 &nbsp;Feel free to reach out to me for consulting or team building or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at m.towhid.islam@gmail.com!
+✉️ &nbsp;You can shoot me an email @ m.towhid.islam@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;For more details about me see my linkedin profile.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>